shixinhuang99/scafalra/README.md

 ## Usage

 ```
-scafalra is a command-line interface tool for manage scaffold
+scafalra is a command-line interface tool for manage templates

 Usage: scafalra [OPTIONS] [COMMAND]

 Commands:
-  list       List all scaffolds
+  list    List all templates
-  remove     Remove specified scaffolds
+  remove  Remove specified templates
-  mv         Rename a scaffold
+  mv      Rename a template
-  add        Add scaffolds from GitHub repository
+  add     Add templates from GitHub repository
-  create     Copy the scaffold folder to the specified directory
+  create  Copy the template folder to the specified directory
   token   Configure or display your GitHub personal access token
   help    Print this message or the help of the given subcommand(s)

 Options:
       --debug          Use debug output